NVIDIA/TensorRT/README.md

 3. #### Download JetPack packages for cross-compilation.[OPTIONAL]

-Using the SDK manager, download the host componets of the PDK version or Jetpack specified in the name of the Dockerfile.
+Using the SDK manager, download the host components of the PDK version or Jetpack specified in the name of the Dockerfile.
 To do this:

 1. [**SDK Manager Step 01**] Log into the SDK manager
-2. [**SDK Manager Step 01**] Select the correct platform and Target OS System  (should be corresponding to the name of the Dockerfile you are building (e.g. Jetson AGX Xavier, `Linux Jetpack 4.2.1`), then click `Continue`
+2. [**SDK Manager Step 02**] Select the correct platform and Target OS System  (should be corresponding to the name of the Dockerfile you are building (e.g. Jetson AGX Xavier, `Linux Jetpack 4.2.1`), then click `Continue`
-3. [**SDK Manager Step 02**] Under `Download & Install Options` make note of or change the download folder **and Select Download now.
+3. [**SDK Manager Step 03**] Under `Download & Install Options` make note of or change the download folder **and Select Download now.
 Install later.** then agree to the license terms and click `Continue`

 You should now have all expected files to build the container.
 Move these into the `docker/jetpack_files` folder.